arabold/serverless-sentry-plugin/README.md

 way to enable or disable reporting as a whole or for specific functions through your `s-function.json`.

 In some cases it might be desirable to disable only error reporting but keep the timeout and low memory warnings in place.
-This can be achieved via setting the flag `ignoreErrorResponses` to `true` in your `s-function.json`:
+This can be achieved via setting the flag `captureErrors` to `false` in your `s-function.json`:
 ```
 {